"It is more important than ever for everyone over 6 months old to be vaccinated."

-That means that you might want to book a doctor's appointment now so that you have one less thing to think about as a busy season begins.
+So you might want to book an appointment now so that you have one less task to think about in the coming weeks.

-The American Academy of Pediatricians (AAP) urges parents to get proactive by having their child get a flu shot as soon as possible, before the end of the month if you can (but even if you get the shot after Halloween it will still be effective).
+The American Academy of Pediatricians (AAP) urges parents to get proactive by having their child get a flu shot as soon as possible, before the end of the month if you can—but it will still be effective even if you get the shot after Halloween.

 In addition to children getting the vaccine as soon as it's available, the AAP also recommends pregnant women receive the vaccine, which passes immunity onto the baby.